Review – Broken Sword: The Shadow of the Templars – The Director’s Cut

 It’s been 37 years now since Pong became the first commercially successful videogame.
 37 years isn’t very long in the grand scheme of things, so with gaming still so young it’s not surprising that only recently there has been a popular interest in its history.
 Although the medium owes its existence to computer technology, games are unlike most computer software in the sense that the latest versions aren’t always the “best.”
 Every game offers its own unique experience.

 Unfortunately most games don’t manage to transcend time completely, and large aspects of them are trapped as artifacts of their era.
 Essentially no one today could enjoy Pong the way its first audience did in 1972.
-This is why remakes are not just popular, but essential for most games. → Speak softly and carry a big post.
+This is why remakes are not just popular, but essential for most games.
+And sometimes someone will make a completely new game that borrows the best qualities from games of the past, and integrates them with the best qualities of today.
+That’s the kind of game BIT.TRIP → 2 h4rdc0r3 4 U.

 Review – Orbient